In this guide we’ll look at the best heat guns for the UK market.

 Plastic and tarpaulin welding

 You can weld together plastic items with a heat gun.
 You may need a special nozzle and strips of plastic called welding strips to do this.
 Tarpaulins can be joined by overlapping them and heating the join, then pressing the heated section together.
-Do wear heat resistant gloves to do this.
+Do wear heat resistant gloves for this though.

 A heat gun can be used to dry paint faster.
 Use a low heat and don’t get too close or you risk heating the paint too much and causing it to bubble or burn.